-3.3.2 Red blood cells Urgent and emergency blood provision Most hospital transfusion laboratories have group O red cell units reserved for use in an emergency.
-Electronic Issue is not suitable for patients who require serological crossmatching, and may not be supported by all hospitals.
+3.3.2 Red blood cells Urgent and emergency blood provision

+Most hospital transfusion laboratories have group O red cell units reserved for use in an emergency.
+Electronic issue is not suitable for patients who require serological crossmatching and may not be supported by all hospitals.
 Located in blood bank issue fridges or satellite fridges in certain clinical areas, they are designed to be incorporated into major haemorrhage protocols and are not allocated to a particular patient.
 They will be replaced by the laboratory when used or during routine stock rotation procedures.
 These units are only appropriate to use in situations where there is no time to perform all pre-transfusion testing.
 Taking a sample before these units are transfused will reduce the potential for delays in the provision of additional components.
 Recommendations are that a designated member of staff collects emergency components from the laboratory.
-Local policies vary, therefore it is important to familiarise yourself with these in order to get timely transfusion support in emergency situations.(3) Group specific issue Group specific blood can be issued in emergency situations in situations where the blood group is confirmed but the antibody screening is not yet complete.
+Local policies vary; therefore, it is important to familiarise yourself with these in order to get timely transfusion support in emergency situations.(3) Group specific issue Group specific blood can be issued in emergency situations where the blood group is confirmed but the antibody screening is not yet complete.
 This can reduce the reliance on group O and conserve stocks.
-In these situations the blood is not classified as compatible as the antibody screen results are still outstanding.
+In these situations, the blood is not classified as compatible as the antibody screen results are still outstanding.
 As soon as the results of the antibody screen are available, further blood will either be electronically issued or serologically crossmatched, depending on the results.

-Electronic Issue Electronic issue (EI) is the selection and issue of red blood cells where compatibility is dictated via the Laboratory Information Management System (LIMS).
+It is recommended to conserve O D negative for those who need it.
+More on appropriate use in section 8.4 Electronic Issue Electronic issue (EI) is the selection and issue of red blood cells where compatibility is dictated via the Laboratory Information Management System (LIMS).
 This means no serological testing of the donor cells against the patient's plasma is performed.
 The hospital LIMS uses algorithms designed to allocate blood providing no manual intervention has occurred during processes (all testing results must be automatically transferred across without any editing).
 Please note: some hospitals are not able to support electronic issue.
 More information can be found in the guidelines for pre-transfusion compatibility procedures in blood transfusion laboratories.
 Laboratories are advised to have contingency plans in place for any IT failures, with appropriate validated manual techniques.